 Tests are designed and compute resources are such that tests complete with immediacy.

-High frequency and/or fine granularity of CI testing can also mean that software changes are required to follow incrimental stages of development.
+High frequency and/or fine granularity of CI testing can also mean that software changes are required to follow incremental stages of development.
 It means that new tests are added and obsoleted tests updated or removed, almost as often as the code that is being tested.
 Finally, it may require that test coverage be high enough that relatively small, isolated code changes anywhere in the code wind up being tested.
-In particlar, CI testing typically means that developers are prevented from working on separate branches of development for extended periods without being required to merge other's work with their own on a routine basis.
+In particular, CI testing typically means that developers are prevented from working on separate branches of development for extended periods without being required to merge other's work with their own on a routine basis.
 Indeed, this is one of the aims of CI testing; to prevent any one branch of development to fall too far out of sync with any other.

 Compute resources necessary to complete tests must be sufficient that CI testing feedbacks to developers are immediate or nearly so.
 Typically, for scientific software, this means that only certain types of tests are appropriate.
 For example, a test that checks convergence of a numerical algorithm at large scale is likely to require too much time (or too large of a compute resource) to be appropriate for CI testing.